mchlstr/portswigger-web-security-academy/07. Access control/12-lab-Multi-step-process-with-no-access-control-on-one-step/12-lab.md

 Note: This is just to demonstrate the fact that multi-step process, can be flawed and app assume that if you can do last steps, you automatically had to do step 1.

+Note2: If you do not have access to the administrative account, try to find out what framework they use for such tasks.
+If it is Open Source or Trial version accessible, install it and examine the flow.

 1. Log in as administrator and explore the multi-step process.

 ![Step one](upgrade-step1.png)